Reformation in Sweden: 1560–1568

 Consolidation of the Reformation continued under Eric XIV of Sweden, who came to the throne in 1560 and at first imposed not rigid doctrinal uniformity, but, rather, uniform recognition of his authority over the Church while admitting substantial numbers of Huguenot Calvinists to his kingdom.
-The Swedish church, however, refused Calvinism in the Synod of Stockholm 1565.
+The Swedish church, however, refused Calvinism in the Synod of Stockholm of 1565.

 1568–1592

-The reign of John III of Sweden in 1568–1592 signified certain leanings toward a counter-reformation in Sweden inspired by the king's Catholic wife, queen Catherine Jagiellon, who acted as a mediator in the king's negotiations with the Pope in Rome for the conditions in which Sweden would be willing to return to Catholicism.
+The reign of John III of Sweden in 1568–1592 signified certain leanings toward a Counter-Reformation in Sweden inspired by the king's Catholic wife, queen Catherine Jagiellon, who acted as a mediator in the king's negotiations with the Pope in Rome for the conditions in which Sweden would be willing to return to Catholicism.

-John III leaned toward Reform Catholicism, and suggested to Rome that Sweden, in the event of a counter-reformation, should be allowed to keep marriage for clergy, use the Swedish language during church service, Sub utraque, and a theology based upon the church fathers rather than upon the doctrines of the Council of Trent.
+John III leaned toward Reformed Catholicism, and suggested to Rome that Sweden, in the event of a Catholic restoration, should be allowed to keep marriage for clergy, use the Swedish language during church service, communion under both kinds, and a theology based upon the church fathers rather than upon the doctrines of the Council of Trent.

 In parallel, the Swedish church introduced the Swedish Church Ordinance 1571 (accepted the following year), establishing a Swedish church doctrine.

 The new Protestant church ordinance was, however, given Catholic-inclined additions by the king: the Nova Ordinantia of 1575, and his own church doctrine, the Röda boken ('Red Book') of 1576, two additions which introduced a middle stance between Catholicism and Protestantism, and reintroduced many Catholic customs.
-The king's additions to the church ordinance was not followed in all Sweden, particularly not in the Duchy belonging to his Calvinistic brother Charles, and there where opposition toward it among the clergy.
-These conflicting doctrines resulted in the long going Liturgical Struggle between Catholic and Protestant sympathizers, and a split between the king and the church.
+The king's additions to the church ordinance were not followed in all Sweden, in particular not in the duchy belonging to his Calvinist brother Charles, as well as elsewhere where there was opposition among the clergy.
+These conflicting doctrines resulted in a lengthy Liturgical Struggle between Catholic and Protestant sympathizers, and a split between the king and the church.

 John III and his queen also performed several other controversial Catholic-leaning acts which demonstrated their intention: in 1575, the king returned the unrestricted right to receive novices to Vadstena Abbey, which was reformed in accordance of the Council of Trent by the Jesuit Papal Legate Antonio Possevino, during which its abbess Katarina Gylta swore the Tridentine Oath, and the first Catholic Solemn Mass since the Reformation was held in the abbey.
 In the capital, a Catholic seminary Collegium regium Stockholmense was established by Laurentius Nicolai.

-The Counter-reformatory efforts contributed to tension in connection to the imprisoned Erik XIV, who came to be a symbol of protestantism in prison.
+The Counter-Reformatory efforts contributed to tension in connection to the imprisoned Erik XIV, who came to be a symbol of Protestantism in prison.
 During the imprisonment of Eric, three major conspiracies were made to depose John III: the 1569 Plot, the Mornay Plot and the 1576 Plot, among whom at least the last one was heavily influenced by religious considerations.

-The negotiations between the royal couple and Rome where ultimately not successful.
-Rome was not willing to accept the Reformed Catholicism in exchange for counter-reformation, and the counter-reformation in Sweden diminished after death of queen Catherine, and the king's remarriage to the Protestant Gunilla Bielke.
+The negotiations between the royal couple and Rome were ultimately not successful.
+Rome was not willing to accept Reformed Catholicism in exchange for Counter-Reformation, and the movement in Sweden declined after death of Catherine, which was followed by the King's remarriage to the Protestant Gunilla Bielke.